 Fledging time: 35-42 days

-Accipter hawks are short-winged birds of prey, perfectly designed for rapid manoeuvring amongst the heavily vegetated areas in woodlands which are their main habitat.
+Sparrowhawks are short-winged birds of prey, perfectly designed for rapid maneuvering amongst the heavily vegetated areas in woodlands which are their main habitat.
 Many birds of prey exhibit sexual dimorphism – differing sizes of male and female – the largest difference of all is Sparrowhawk, where females can be 25% larger than the males.
 It is believed that this ensures both birds can hunt different prey, and not come into conflict over limited prey, especially in winter.
 Particularly in the early stages of pairing up in the spring, males must be cautious, as they are well within the range of female prey and it is not unknown for males to be taken, although they are more agile than the heavier females.

 The colouration, size and even flying style of Sparrowhawks is very similar to that of Cuckoo, and it is believed that Cuckoos have evolved this, as other small birds see them as predators, rising off the nest to ‘mob’ a potential predator and, in the process, revealing the location of their nests which the female Cuckoo will be looking for to lay her eggs in.

-Lifespan: Typical lifespan of 4 years, with an adult year-to-year survival rate of 69%.
+Typical lifespan of 4 years, with an adult year-to-year survival rate of 69%.
 First year survival is just 34%.
 The oldest known wild bird was just over 17 years old (ringing recovery).

-Nesting: Sparrowhawks nest in messy stick nests in trees, often deep in forested areas, although they will nest in parks, large gardens and small wooded patches.
+Sparrowhawks nest in messy stick nests in trees, often deep in forested areas, although they will nest in parks, large gardens and small wooded patches.
 They are quite shy whilst breeding, but when they have well-grown chicks in the nest, their incessant begging can give the location away.

 Number of eggs: 4-5